amoe/lotdd/lotdd_notes.md

 case in a different test, and then "let it crash" (it never should).
 Raw pointers should be avoided anyway so one way to approach this is just to not use them.

+Google Test provides a "Pointee" macro that will allow checking equality and pointer not nullness at the same time:

+> Pointee(m) matches a pointer if and only if m matches the value the pointer
+> points to...
+One nice thing about Pointee() is that it treats a NULL pointer as
+> a match failure.

+    ASSERT_THAT(found, Pointee(*objectWithId1));

+You always need to pass the VALUE as the second part, so in this case we still have to manually dereference the second pointer.